 Special thanks to the former Caldor employees who helped make this article…

 For a while, Americans have lived in a country with three dominant discounters: Walmart, Target, and Kmart.
-However, the industry was once much more diverse than The Big Three.
+However, the industry was once much more diverse than that.
 One such retailer, serving in the Northeast, outlived most of their competition as a chain with many revolutionary principles…

 Carl and Dorothy Bennett